apple-avadhesh/apple-avadhesh.github.io/_posts/2024-10-16-Thread-Safety-in-Swift-Race-Condition-Problem.md

 }
 ```

-Explanation:
+**Explanation**:
-Task to the Rescue: By wrapping await counter.increment() inside a Task, you create a new asynchronous context within the DispatchQueue closure.
-This allows you to use await to call the actor's increment() method.
+Task to the Rescue: By wrapping `await counter.increment()` inside a Task, you create a new asynchronous context within the `DispatchQueue` closure.
+This allows you to use await to call the actor's `increment()` method.

-> When using actors with DispatchGroup, make sure you call group.leave()  inside the Task to ensure that the group waits for the asynchronous actor method to complete.
+> When using actors with `DispatchGroup`, make sure you call `group.leave()`  inside the Task to ensure that the group waits for the asynchronous actor method to complete.
 With this adjustment, your code should compile and run correctly, demonstrating the thread-safe incrementing of the sharedResource using an actor.